This haunting song features the last words of unarmed black men - Local News 8

 One listen changed his mind.

-“It moved me so personally, as an African-American man,” said Rogers, who was the school’s associate director of choirs at the time.
+“It moved me so personally, as an African-American man,” said Rogers, who was the director of the legendary U-M Men’s Glee Club at the time.
 “I knew I had to present this piece.”

 Although some were hard to convince at first, he got others at the university to support the project by appealing to the same thing Thompson tried to convey in his music: The universal humanity of the men it honors.